Set-valued data analysis for interlaboratory comparisons: Application

-Regarding laboratory~$1$, the posterior distribution has a well-pronounced single mode in large values.
-This is expected as the Figure~\ref{fig:mozaique_cil_cem} shows highly diverse selections within this laboratory.
-This dispersion makes the results insufficient to conlude about the existence of a bias in this laboratory (small probability that $\Gamma_1$ is below~$5~\%$).
-However, looking at all the results (not shown here for brevity), it can be seen that~$u_{1}$ is estimated to be substantially larger than the~$u_i$s of the other laboratories (see also the estimated dispersion of the operators pooled together in Figure~\ref{fig:posterior_cil_cem}).
-In particular, the posterior median of~$u_{1}$ is about~$0.38$, giving an estimated average of~$6.8$ deviations between an operator from laboratory~$1$ and~$A_1$.
-Therefore, the posterior of $u_1$ quantitatively confirms the noticeable disparity in laboratory~1.
+Regarding laboratory~$1$, the posterior distribution assigns more mass on large mean numbers~$\overline{e}_1$ of deviations from~$A_1$.
+This is expected as Figure~\ref{fig:mozaique_cil_cem} shows more diverse selections within this laboratory.
+This dispersion makes the results insufficient to conclude about the existence of a bias in this laboratory since there is only a small probability that $\Gamma_1$ is below~$5~\%$.
+However, the operators from laboratory~$1$ exhibit higher variability in their choices than is observed overall in the comparison.
+Indeed, compare the posterior distribution of~$\overline{e}_{10}$ with the estimated variability in the choices of the operators pooled together, as shown in Figure~\ref{fig:posterior_cil_cem}.
+In particular, the posterior median of~$\overline{e}_{1}$ is about~$6.8$ deviations between an operator from laboratory~$1$ and~$A_1$.
+Therefore, the posterior distribution quantitatively confirms a noticeable disparity in laboratory~$1$, which must be reported.